 If you are nervous about doing your own taxes, there are other FREE options.

 ♦ Suspending operations until further notice.
 Check out the IRS Volunteer Income Tax Assistance Program (VITA).
 This is a service for families earning $55,000 or less.
 IRS-certified volunteers provide free basic income tax return preparation and can inform taxpayers about special tax credits for which they may qualify such as Earned Income Tax Credit, Child Tax Credit, and Credit for the Elderly or the Disabled.

 ♦ The Denver Asset Building Coalition (DABC) helps low- and moderate-income wage earners with FREE federal and state income tax preparation.
-DABC operates Tax Supersites in Lakewood and Aurora, Valet Sites (with drop off and pick up only) and Tax-A-Thon Sites starting in late-January.
+DABC operates five Tax Supersites in Denver, Aurora and Arvada and Valet Sites (with drop off and pick up only).
 You’ll find a complete list of DABC Free Tax SuperSites here.

 ♦ The AARP Foundation Tax-Aide Program offers FREE tax preparation assistance for low-income taxpayers — especially those 60 and older.
 Membership is not required and all ages may use this service.
 Last year, in Colorado, volunteers helped more than 31,000 people file their federal and state tax returns.